Innuendo

 Written by Queen

-This track premired at the 16th International Fan Club Convention in Prestatyn.
-Great version with very heavy drums following a quite different beat.
-Roger Taylor only sings original guide vocal.
+This track premiered at the 16th International Fan Club Convention in Prestatyn.
+This is apparently a great version with very heavy drums following a different beat.
+Roger Taylor provides the only vocals.

 All God's People (Album Version) 4:21